thomaspuppe/web-advent-calendar-2024/src/content/calendar/18_css_retina-css-image-set.md

 }
 ```

 That way you can serve modern performant images (avif, webp) to modern browsers.
-And at the same time have a fallback of established formats (webp, jpg) for older browsers.
+And at the same time have a fallback of established formats (png, jpg) for older browsers.

 Source: https://developer.mozilla.org/de/docs/Web/CSS/image/image-set